sussex-ase-group-3/puzzle-webapp/docs/reflective-essay.md

 ## 3. A Problematic Feature of Our Software Engineering Process

-A feature of our process that proved problematic was our reliance on a **largely asynchronous, role-based workflow**, which assumed consistent communication and regular task updates from all team members.
+A feature of our process that proved problematic was our reliance on a largely asynchronous, role-based workflow, which assumed consistent communication and regular task updates from all team members.
 This structure was chosen to make the most of differing schedules, minimise additional meetings outside the lab, and allow each member to manage their responsibilities autonomously.

 ### Why we adopted this approach

-The approach was grounded in the intentions of our project plan, which emphasised asynchronous coordination through GitHub issues, documentation of progress, and clearly distributed responsibilities. :contentReference[oaicite:1]{index=1} This model is widely used in distributed software development, and it is well suited to student teams balancing multiple commitments.
+The approach was grounded in the intentions of our project plan, which emphasised asynchronous coordination through GitHub issues, documentation of progress, and clearly distributed responsibilities.
+This model is widely used in distributed software development, and it is well suited to student teams balancing multiple commitments.

 ### Challenges that emerged